tpgit/UnOfficialLeptDocs/docversions.rst

   Documentation <http://tpgit.github.com/Leptonica/>`_ for all source files and functions in :doc:`leptonica/functions`, :doc:`leptonica/src-dir`, and :doc:`leptonica/prog-dir`.

++ Added hyperlinks to the Doxygen-generated `Leptonica API Reference Documentation <http://tpgit.github.com/Leptonica/>`_ for all source files and functions mentioned in the :doc:`leptonica/README` and :doc:`leptonica/version-notes`.

 + Removed the "Show Source" link from the sidebar.